 Developing business name ideas is only the beginning of the process.
 There are four important name validation steps that you’ll definitely want to complete before deciding on your business name.

 First, running into legal issues after finally deciding on a name can be devastating to your business.
 To reduce your risk of run-ins with another company’s legal team or issues with trademark filing, it’s important to check for trademark risk before making a final decision on your name.
 Depending on your experience with the trademark process, you can perform this due diligence on your own.
-However, it’s often best to have your potential business name ideas checked out by licensed professionals — especially when the consequence could be a receiving a cease-and-desist letter.
+However, it’s often best to have your potential business name ideas checked out by licensed professionals — especially when the consequence could be receiving a cease-and-desist letter.

 Learn the three additional critical validation steps and discover how to pick a business name here.